 She is interested in philosophy as an essential tool for both understanding and interpreting the law, and is working on ways to think about philosophy as a critical tool for disaster planning and response.
 Pascoe believes philosophy can help us to come at problems from unconventional angles, and to bring a systematic, critical eye to serious, real-world problems.
 By engaging with philosophy in primarily non-ideal circumstances like disasters, decolonial struggles, and discriminatory law, she is working to show students how philosophy can be a practical tool for radical social and institutional change.School of Individualized Study at NYU.
 Pascoe works primarily in moral, social, and political philosophy, with an emphasis on global and decolonial philosophy, as well as feminist philosophy, queer philosophy, and critical race theory.

-In addition to co-directing the Center for Ethics and Leadership, Dr. Pascoe is the coordinator of the interdisciplinary ethics minor, as well as the College’s pre-law advisor, and coordinator of the Lasallian Women and Gender Resource Committee.
+In addition to co-directing the Center for Ethics and Leadership, Dr. Pascoe is the coordinator of the interdisciplinary ethics minor, as well as the University’s pre-law advisor, and coordinator of the Lasallian Women and Gender Resource Committee.

 Poonam Arora

-Poonam AroraPoonam Arora is an associate professor of management at Manhattan College where she teaches both undergraduates and MBAs.
+Poonam AroraPoonam Arora is an associate professor of management at Manhattan University where she teaches both undergraduates and MBAs.
 She is also an adjunct research scientist at the Center for Research on Environmental Decisions at Columbia University.
 Prior to joining academia, Arora worked as a consultant at McKinsey and Co., and an investment banker at Citi.
 She was also a post-doctoral scholar at the Center for Research on Environmental Decisions (CRED), Columbia University.
 Arora received her Ph.D. in psychology from Columbia University.
 She also has a MBA from the Kellogg School of Management, Northwestern University and a BBA summa cum laude from John Cabot University (Rome, Italy).

 Her research examines the role of social context and connections on economic and environmental decisions, through both experiments conducted in the lab and fieldwork.
 Specifically, she studies the influence exerted by social and ethical factors on individual and organizational tradeoffs in social and environmental dilemmas.
 Human decision-making is thoughtfully irrational — we, as is shown by her research, sacrifice to cover up for a lazy group member on one hand, but absolutely take advantage of a weaker competitor on the other.
 A vital goal in Arora’s research is to model real world decisions within their social contexts to create interventions and best practice models that can enhance decision-maker effectiveness.